jarcher-sdev-classes/sdev334_six_degrees_of_separation_assn/README.md

 The number of relationships that exist between people, in any problem domain, is often surprising.
 Our world is becoming more and more interconnected, a concept that was explored by the social psychologist Stanley Milgram in the 1960s.
-Milgram is known for his "small world" experiment, which is described on the following [Wikipedia page](https://en.wikipedia.org/wiki/Small-world_experiment).
+Milgram is known for his "small world experiment", which is described on the following [Wikipedia page](https://en.wikipedia.org/wiki/Small-world_experiment).

 ## The Milgram Experiment